nbeaver/cmd_oysters/readme.rst

 ~~~~~~~~~~~~~~~~~

 CmdOysters can "link" to related descriptions or invocations
-via their SHA-1 hash hex digests.
+via their UUIDs.

 This also makes finding CmdOysters indexed by search engines much easier,
 since most search engines do not match special characters,
-but a SHA-1 hash is a unique alphanumeric identifier.
+but a UUID is a unique alphanumeric identifier.

-This has a cost;
-it means that two different CmdOysters must not have the same description text,
-and that updating one CmdOyster's description
-requires updating all the CmdOysters that point to it,
-but it evades some of the problems that URIs and file paths have,
-such as maintaining hierarchies and using arbitrary identifiers.

 ---------------------
 Questions and answers